graezykev/dev-container/part-2.md

 + }
 ```

-...

-Find out all ready-to-use available Dev Container features here <https://containers.dev/features>, you can also [make your own feature](https://github.com/devcontainers/feature-starter).
+Find available Dev Container features here: <https://containers.dev/features>.
+You can also [create your own feature](https://github.com/devcontainers/feature-starter).

-With the configurations above, different projects can use the same image and the features you add in their own `devcontainer.json` to create different (by similar) Dev Containers.

 Adding features is like adding sprinkles to your ice cream!

 ## Workspace

-If you look at the `devcontainer.json` in [my demo](https://github.com/graezykev/dev-container/blob/part-2-use-image-and-features/.devcontainer/devcontainer.json#L13-L14), I have 2 lines:
+In the `devcontainer.json` of [my demo](https://github.com/graezykev/dev-container/blob/part-2-use-image-and-features/.devcontainer/devcontainer.json#L13-L14), you'll see these lines:

 ```json
   "workspaceMount": "source=${localWorkspaceFolder},target=/workspaces/${localWorkspaceFolderBasename},type=bind,consistency=cached",
   "workspaceFolder": "/workspaces/${localWorkspaceFolderBasename}",
 ```

-The 2 configurations are not necessary for most cases but I still like to explain what they are.
+These configurations aren't necessary for most cases but are worth explaining.

-If you have experience with containers, it's all about the "`mount`" concept.

 Well, `workspaceMount` and `workspaceFolder` always come together, to understand them, let me explain the variables of `${localWorkspaceFolder}` and `${localWorkspaceFolderBasename}` first.

 ### Pre-defined Variables

-`${localWorkspaceFolder}` and `${localWorkspaceFolderBasename}` are some pre-defined variables in `devcontainer.json` for Dev Container.
+`${localWorkspaceFolder}` and `${localWorkspaceFolderBasename}` are some **pre-defined** variables in `devcontainer.json`.

-Let's say, you have a project `project-a` in your host machine and you're going to build a Dev Container:
+If you have a project `project-a` on your host machine:

 ```txt
 .